tooleks/shevchenko-http/README.md

 # shevchenko HTTP API

-This repository provides a standalone HTTP API for [shevchenko JavaScript library](https://github.com/tooleks/shevchenko-js).
+This repository provides an example of HTTP API for [shevchenko](https://github.com/tooleks/shevchenko-js) library.

 ## Requirements